davidKolesar/C-Programming-Curriculum/README.md

 **Linux / Unix**

 The GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project for all sorts of programming languages.
-If you are using Linux / UNIX, we have to see whether or not the GCC compiler is already installed.
+If you are using Linux / UNIX, it's highly possible you already have it installed.
+However, we have to check if that is the case.
 In a terminal, type the following command:

 *$ gcc -v*